HanStolpo/LuaTalk/Slides.md

 * Its is portable and minimalist
 	* Portable ANSI C
 	* Does not come with batteries
-	* Can squeeze runtime and standard libraries into
+	* Can squeeze runtime and standard libraries into approximately 98 KB

 The Language
 ========================================